th3Boer/Anilist-Backup-Manager/README.md

 Easily create and manage backups of your AniList.co anime and manga lists with AniList Vault!
 This web-based tool allows you to perform manual or automatic backups, storing detailed statistics like total entries, time watched, mean scores, and more.

+# IMPROTANT: Your AniList Profile needs to be public.

 AniList Vault runs Docker container for simple setup and portability.

 ![Screenshot 2025-05-18 020208](https://github.com/user-attachments/assets/03b30da7-b140-4d8b-9e92-3ef8685ba4db)